John Stokvis

 I’m indebted to 2 product leaders for the answer to this question.
 First Sarah Butterfass, who was the Chief Product Officer at Groupon where I was working at the time.
 She was asked a question during a Q&A about what she looks for when hiring product managers (I’m paraphrasing since this was almost a decade ago and the Q&A wasn’t recorded):

-“I look for two things: empathy and the desire and willingness to learn.”
+“I look for two things: empathy and the desire and ability to learn.”

 That’s it.